KNZR (AM): Changes in ownership

-Racial Controversy
+Racial controversy

-On January 18, 2018, Midday host Jaz McKay was told that due to budgetary concerns he would be replaced the next week with Sean Hannity in the noon to 3pm slot which he had occupied for 14 years.
+On January 18, 2018, Midday host Jaz McKay was told that due to budgetary concerns he would be replaced the next week with Sean Hannity in the noon to 3p.m. slot which he had occupied for 14 years.
 McKay then took to social media and used derogatory language to describe Hispanic radio broadcasts in the area.
 McKay claimed the large number of Spanish language radio stations in Bakersfield made it increasingly difficult for English speaking announcers to find employment.
 At 45.5%, Hispanics comprise the largest demographic group in Bakersfield.
 On January 24, McKay's time slot was indeed taken over by the syndicated radio show from Sean Hannity.
 On the same day, it was also reported that McKay's fellow conservative talk show host Inga Barks was, for unspecified reasons, no longer associated with the station.

-McKay was later hired for the 10:00 a.m. to 2:00 p.m. time slot on KERN 1180 AM & 96.1 FM, in December, 2018.
-KERN 1180, KNZR's chief talk radio competitor, is owned by American General Media.
+McKay was later hired for the midday time slot on KERN in December 2018.

+Spanish-language era

+KNZR (AM) switched to a Spanish-language conservative talk format on June 29, 2023.
+Much of its programming came from Americano Media in Miami, Florida, which airs the format on WAXY.
+The Spanish-language format was short-lived.
+It returned to English on September 12, 2023.

+Alpha Media merged with Connoisseur Media on September 4, 2025.